Internships

 -Completion of at least 2 full years of a 4-year university program, majoring in natural resources, conservation biology, ecology, wildlife management, or a similar field.

--Strong identification skills for Northeastern forest plants, insects, and/or birds (by sight and sound).
+-Strong ability to identify northeastern U.S. forest birds by sight and sound.
 Experience gained solely from the lab section of a college course is insufficient.
-Applicants must demonstrate other sources of experience (e.g., prior field positions, atlasing efforts, volunteer work, etc.).
-Bird point-count survey experience is a big plus.
+Applicants must demonstrate other sources of experience (e.g., prior field positions, atlasing efforts, volunteer work, extensive birding as a hobby, etc.).
+Specific experience with point-count survey methods is a big plus.
+Experience with vegetation surveys and/or arthropod sampling (beat-sheeting) is also a big plus but not required.

--Ability to enjoy working outdoors for several hours, sometimes under adverse (e.g., hot, buggy) conditions.
+-Ability to enjoy working outdoors for several hours, sometimes under uncomfortable (e.g., hot, buggy) conditions.

 -Ability to work independently and as part of a team.